How to Control Agent Costs

 What we configured

-You now have five layers of cost protection:
+You now have six layers of cost protection:

-The first three are multiplicative — they set your worst-case ceiling.
-The last two control burn rate.
-All five fail safe: when a cap is hit, the agent stops.
+The per-turn cap, session limit, and turn limit are multiplicative; they set your worst-case dollar ceiling.
+The token ceiling is an absolute cap on top of the multiplication: an issue stops consuming new sessions at the budget no matter how the factors line up.
+The concurrency cap and model choice control burn rate.
+All six fail safe: when a cap is hit, the agent stops.
 No silent overruns.